 Intro to Hairstyling is a hands-on program designed to explore basic hairstyling skills.
 Students are introduced to braiding, up-styles, roller setting, styling and blow-drying the hair.
-In the second 2 grade 10 credits, students will learn haircutting, haircolouring, chemical texture services, manicuring and facials.
+Students will also learn haircutting, haircolouring, chemical texture services, manicuring and facials

+GRADE 11 • 4 CREDITS

-HS30SIH INTERMEDIATE HAIR CUTTING & BARBER TECHNIQUES 30S
+HS30SIH INTERMEDIATE HAIR CUTTING & BARBER

+TECHNIQUES 30S

 HS30SHCO HAIR COLOURING 30S

-\HS30SIHA INTERMEDIATE HAIRSTYLING & ARTIFICIAL HAIRSTYLING 30S
+HS30SIHA INTERMEDIATE HAIRSTYLING & ARTIFICIAL

+HAIRSTYLING 30S

 HS30SCTS CHEMICAL TEXTURE SERVICES 30S

-The 2nd year of Hairstyling is dedicated to reviewing basic hairstyling, haircutting, chemical texture services and hair colouring; transferring the skills from mannequins to clients from the community.
+The 2nd year of Hairstyling is dedicated to reviewing basic hairstyling, haircutting, chemical texture services and hair colouring, transferring the skills from mannequins to clients from the community.

-HS40SAHC ADVANCED HAIRSTYLING AND COLOURING 40S HS40SAHCC ADVANCED HAIRCUTTING & CHEMICAL TEXTURE SERVICES 40S

-HS40SSO SALON OPERATION 40S

-\HS40SCP CERTIFICATE PREPARATION 40S
+GRADE 12 • 4 CREDITS HS40SAHC ADVANCED HAIRSTYLING AND COLOURING 40S HS40SAHCC ADVANCED HAIRCUTTING & CHEMICAL TEXTURE SERVICES 40S HS40SSO SALON OPERATION 40S HS40SCP CERTIFICATE PREPARATION 40S

-The 3rd year of Hairstyling is devoted to fine-tuning their skills.
+The 3rd year of Hairstyling is devoted to fine-tuning skills.
 Students are exposed to advanced course work in men's and women's haircutting, hairstyling and hair colouring techniques.
-Additionally, students prepare for their Provincial Hairstyling exam.
+Additionally, students prepare for their provincial hairstyling exam.

 If you are interested in the art and science of beauty, then a career in Hairstyling may be for you.
-During the three year Hairstyling program you will develop the necessary skills to enter a career that may branch into many different and challenging opportunities.
+During the three-year Hairstyling program, you will develop the necessary skills to enter a career that may branch into many different and challenging opportunities.
+Students will apply for this program in their grade 9 year.

 - BASIC SKINCARE

+- CHEMICAL

-- CHEMICAL TEXTURE SERVICES
+TEXTURE SERVICES

 - HAIRCOLOURING AND LIGHTENING

 - LONG HAIR UP STYLES

+- MANICURING

-- MANICURING • MEN AND WOMEN HAIR CUTTING
+- MEN AND WOMEN HAIR CUTTING

 - RECEPTION DUTIES

 - RETAILING EXPERIENCE

 - STYLING HAIR

 - EDUCATOR

-- EDUCATOR FOR HAIR CARE LICENSED HAIRSTYLIST PRODUCTS/TECHNIQUES
+- EDUCATOR FOR HAIR CARE PRODUCTS/TECHNIQUES

 - FIELD TECHNICIAN (FILM WORK)

 - HAIR COLOURIST

+- LICENSED HAIRSTYLIST

 - MANUFACTURE SALES REPRESENTATIVE

 - PLATFORM ARTIST

+- RETAILING COSMETICS

-- RETAILING COSMETICS • SALES REPRESENTATIVE
+- SALES REPRESENTATIVE

 - SALON OWNER

 - SALON RECEPTIONIST

-With the completion of 1400 hours of technical training, grade 12 students that have maintained a 70% average or better in both practical and theory course work are able to challenge their provincial practical exam and enroll in the Inter-provincial Apprenticeship
+With the completion of 1400 hours of technical training, grade 12 students that have maintained a 70% average or better in both practical and theory course work are able to challenge their provincial practical exam and enroll in the Inter-provincial Apprenticeship Program.

 Once employed as a Hairstylist Apprentice under the supervision of a Journey Person, the apprentice must complete 1600 hours.
 These hours are usually completed within a 1-year calendar period.
 At this time, apprentices may challenge the inter-provincial Red Seal theory exam.
-After successfully achieving 70% or better, the apprentice will receive an interprovincial Red Seal hairstyling license that enables them to work as a licensed Journey Person Hairstylist in other provinces across Canada.
+After successfully achieving 70% or better, the apprentice will receive an inter-provincial Red Seal hairstyling license that enables them to work as a licensed Journey Person Hairstylist in other provinces across Canada.